-Where an unauthorised street tree planting is identified, the Director of Engineering Services Manager of Engineering Services shall determine whether the planting should be removed.
+Where an unauthorised street tree planting is identified, the Director Engineering Services shall determine whether the planting should be removed.
 All thriving and established unauthorised planting shall remain.

 Ownership and maintenance of retained unauthorised street tree becomes the responsibility of the Town of Cottesloe.